Undergraduate Community Based Internship

 What is the application process?

-The application will open on Monday, October 19, and close on Monday, November 1, at 11:59PM.
-Applications will be submitted electronically through a Google form and reviewed by the UCBI team and community partners.
+Applications are submitted electronically through a Google form and reviewed by the UCBI team and community partners.
 Interviews will be held in November, and selected interns will be notified shortly after.

 When does the program run?